 The point is this: There are plenty of great travel destinations during COVID.
 Take advantage of this time to visit a place you hadn’t thought about visiting before.
 You just may have the time of your life.

 Travel Ideas and Activities During COVID-19: What to Do

 I’ve been dreaming about backpacking around South America lately.
-Sadly, I’ll have to put those dreams on hold since I’m currently in the States.
+Sadly, I’ll have to put those dreams on hold until the world improves.

 Still, I’ve managed to see and do things this year that I’ve never done before.
 In June, I enjoyed a trip to Northern Michigan—a stunningly beautiful region.
 I got to hike through beautiful forests, relax on remote beaches, climb sand dunes, and bike through small towns.
 It was awesome, and I was able to adhere to all the COVID-19 travel safety guidelines.

 If you’re looking for good travel activities during COVID-19, consider similar excursions.
 If you’ve never been to Yellowstone National Park, now’s the time to go camping there.
 If you’re in Italy and love trekking, now’s the time to finally make your way to the Matterhorn.

 Love fishing?
 Now’s a suitable time to go on that epic fishing adventure.
 British Columbia has the best salmon fishing spots!

 No matter what your interests and hobbies are, you should be able to find some new and exciting travel activities during COVID-19.
 Don’t let the fun pass you by.